Chapter 1: Initial Set Up

 $ dollar sign is our command line prompt: all commands in this book are intended to be typed after the

-For example, let’s change into our Desktop directory.
+For example, assuming you’re on a Mac, let’s change into our Desktop directory.

 $ cd ~/Desktop

 ~/Desktop is automatically added before our command line prompt.
 To confirm we’re in the proper location we can use

 pwd which will print out the path of our current directory.

 ~/Desktop $ pwd /Users/wsv/desktop

 On my Mac computer this shows that I’m using the user

 desktop for that account.

 Let’s create a new directory folder with

 cd into it, and add a new file